darkless456/MyBlog/README.md

 # MyBlog -- Snow Halation

+###Jan 19 2016 Update
+* Add readmore button to show complete content at new tab
+* Fixed the quote of css and js files for readmore page

+###Jan 14 2016 Update
+* Add images upload for essay dilivering, use jquery's ajax function and form.js of ajaxSubmit, and display result in the infomation frame
+* Cut a piece charactors of too long content, display contents concisly

 ###Jan 8 2016 Update
 * Fixed multi mistakes for page redirect
 * Merge similar function of php scripts, use page mark variable